 While some of the things might be overwhelming, do not feel that way because the results that you get from implementing some of them is immense.
 Start small and scale slowly once you see the effects of your previous work.
 Give time for your employees to make themselves better and invest your time and effort in making them achieve their best self.
 After measuring employee engagement, the subsequent steps that you take will go a long way in creating a culture of happy, healthy and highly motivated employees.

 Implement all of the changes that were suggested by the employees, see the kind of change in the engagement that you see, put your plan into action and see if it gave results.
 Regularly survey your employees to keep track of the changes that happen.
 When you are making some changes in one department, there might be cracks that appear in another, you need to be able to tackle them as well.
 Measure the success of the survey by seeing the contribution that has been made by the employees for the success of the business.
-Use a survey tool like Survey Sparrow to measure employee engagement.
+Use an online survey tool like Survey Sparrow to measure employee engagement.